CyberFlameGO/svnpython/Doc/library/codecs.rst

    :func:`register_error`.

-   .. method:: read([size[, chars, [firstline]]])
+.. method:: StreamReader.read([size[, chars, [firstline]]])

    Decodes data from the stream and returns the resulting object.

    *chars* indicates the number of characters to read from the stream. :func:`read` will never return more than *chars* characters, but it might return less, if there are not enough characters available.

    *size* indicates the approximate maximum number of bytes to read from the stream for decoding purposes.
 The decoder can modify this setting as appropriate.
 The default value -1 indicates to read and decode as much as possible.  *size* is intended to prevent having to decode huge files in one step.

    *firstline* indicates that it would be sufficient to only return the first line, if there are decoding errors on later lines.

    The method should use a greedy read strategy meaning that it should read as much data as is allowed within the definition of the encoding and the given size, e.g.  if optional encoding endings or state markers are available on the stream, these should be read too.

    .. versionchanged:: 2.4
       *chars* argument added.

    .. versionchanged:: 2.4.2
       *firstline* argument added.

-   .. method:: readline([size[, keepends]])
+.. method:: StreamReader.readline([size[, keepends]])

    Read one line from the input stream and return the decoded data.

    *size*, if given, is passed as size argument to the stream's :meth:`readline` method.

    If *keepends* is false line-endings will be stripped from the lines returned.

    .. versionchanged:: 2.4
       *keepends* argument added.

-   .. method:: readlines([sizehint[, keepends]])
+.. method:: StreamReader.readlines([sizehint[, keepends]])

    Read all lines available on the input stream and return them as a list of lines.

    Line-endings are implemented using the codec's decoder method and are included in the list entries if *keepends* is true.

    *sizehint*, if given, is passed as the *size* argument to the stream's :meth:`read` method.

-   .. method:: reset()
+.. method:: StreamReader.reset()

    Resets the codec buffers used for keeping state.

    Note that no stream repositioning should take place.
 This method is primarily intended to be able to recover from decoding errors.

 In addition to the above methods, the :class:`StreamReader` must also inherit all other methods and attributes from the underlying stream.